 I am the author of two monographs, Of Books and Botany in Early Modern England: Sixteenth-Century Plants and Print Culture (Ashgate, 2009) and Reading Green in Early Modern England (Ashgate, 2014), each of which explores different aspects of the historically-specific intersections between the green world and textual culture in the sixteenth and seventeenth centuries.
 Both were awarded the annual book prize of the British Society for Literature and Science.

-More recently, research funded by an Insight Development Grant (2011-2014) and Insight Grant (2019-2024) from the Social Sciences and Humanities Research Council of Canada has begun to contribute to the history of reading and early modern women’s cultural studies through my investigation of the evidence that remains of the reading materials, habits, and experiences associated with Anne Clifford (1590-1676).
+More recently, research funded by an Insight Development Grant (2011-2014) and Insight Grant (2019-2024) from the Social Sciences and Humanities Research Council of Canada has begun to contribute to the history of reading and early modern women’s cultural studies.
+This work began with my investigation of the evidence that remains of the reading materials, habits, and experiences associated with Anne Clifford (1590-1676).
 As well as producing a monograph in progress, tentatively entitled The Text Life of Anne Clifford: Fragments of A Renaissance Reader, this work has led me to co-edit, with Micheline White (Carleton University) and Elizabeth Sauer (Brock), a collection of related scholarly essays entitled Women’s Bookscapes in Early Modern Britain: Reading, Ownership, Circulation (University of Michigan Press, 2018).